-- 16.1 Low-level, less immediate / Ongoing concerns which are being monitored. - 16.2 It is the responsibility of teachers to ensure that all welfare concerns are appropriately reported, addressed and recorded.
-In the first instance Pastoral Leads are responsible for monitoring that safeguarding procedures are being adhered to. - 16.3 Class teachers should address ALL less-urgent concerns and record the concerns and their actions on CPOMS.
-Examples may include; lack of equipment, poor parental engagement, uniform issues etc. - 16.4 Action is very important to ensure that the child is appropriately kept safe. - 16.5 Recording is very important in that it informs all concerned parties about what has happened so far and also describes a context for the child in relation to concerns and where an individual concern fits into the bigger picture for that child. - 16.6 The Designated Safeguarding Leads can provide support and advice for low level concerns.
+- 26.1 Less immediate / Ongoing concerns which are being monitored: - 26.2 It is the responsibility of teachers and teaching assistants to ensure that all welfare concerns are appropriately reported, addressed and recorded.
+In the first instance Deputy Designated Leads are responsible for monitoring that safeguarding procedures are being adhered to. - 26.3 Class teachers should address ALL less-urgent concerns and record the concerns and their actions on CPOMS.
+Examples may include lack of equipment, poor parental engagement, uniform issues etc. - 26.4 Action is very important to ensure that the child is appropriately kept safe. - 26.5 Recording is very important in that it informs all concerned parties about what has happened so far and also describes a context for the child in relation to concerns and where an individual concern fits into the bigger picture for that child. - 26.6 The Designated Safeguarding Leads can provide support and advice for low level concerns.

-17. Cause for concern/ongoing concerns
+27. Cause for concern/ongoing concerns

-- 17.1 For those with on-going issues, concerns need to be shared with the Safeguarding Officer/Pastoral Leads and well documented as this will be used as evidence to support early help/social care intervention.
-If you are unsure about any pupils, please speak to the Safeguarding Officer or Pastoral Leads.
-The Pastoral Lead or Safeguarding Officer is the first point of contact for external agencies.
-If a social worker contacts a member of staff directly, please ensure this is passed to the DSL/DDSLs before contact is made. - 17.2 All concerns need to be recorded on the CPOMS online safeguarding system by the member of staff who is raising the concern (Refer to Staff Handbook for how to access CPOMS). - 17.3 Form teachers will have enhanced access to the system and will be able to view their class pupils' previous concerns.
+27.1 For those with on-going issues, concerns need to be shared with the DSL, DDSL or Parent Support Advisor and well documented as this will

+- be used as evidence to support early help/social care intervention.
+If you are unsure about any pupils, please speak to the DSL, DDSL or Parent Support Advisor.
+The Parent Support Advisor or DSL is the first point of contact for external agencies.
+If a social worker contacts a member of staff directly, please ensure this is passed to the DSL/DDSLs before contact is made. - 27.2 All concerns need to be recorded on the CPOMS online safeguarding system by the member of staff who is raising the concern (Refer to Staff Handbook for how to access CPOMS). - 27.3 Class teachers will have enhanced access to the system and will be able to view their class pupils' previous concerns.
 It is vital that all concerns are recorded as this helps us to build a picture of the child's wellbeing.
-If in doubt over any concerns, speak to the Designated Safeguarding Lead or Deputy DSLs. - 17.4 Where there is a concern that a student is experiencing or is likely to experience significant harm, a referral to MASH will be submitted (see page 5 for how to refer).
+If in doubt over any concerns, speak to the Designated Safeguarding Lead or Deputy DSLs. - 27.4 Where there is a concern that a student is experiencing or is likely to experience significant harm, a referral to MASH will be submitted (see page 5 for how to refer).

-18. Signs of abuse/injury
+28. Signs of abuse/injury